shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 	name: "@parentName"
 }
 ```
-At this time, the name property will be looking for an attribute "parentName" to get its value.
-Simply, any string after the  __*Prefixes*__ should match the attribute name.
+At this time, the name property will be looking for an attribute "parent-name" to get its value.
+In short, any string after the  __*Prefixes*__ should match the attribute name.

 *__Note__ : If you gets confused in any of the sections below, have a look at the demo code ( HTML,JS ) and come back*